raspberrypilearning/comic-character/en/step_7.md

 --- /code ---

 **Test:** Click the **Run** button.
-+ Your toggle switch should appear in your nav bar aligned to the right of your menu items.
++ Your toggle slider should appear in your nav bar aligned to the right of your menu items.
 + You can toggle the switch, but it will not work yet.

 --- /task ---